An Tíogar, Kill da Wabbit, and the clematis and roses are starting

 To a certain extent I don’t even know why I’m doing a new album other than it feels like something I kinda have to do.
 So we’ll see where it leads.

 Speaking of predatory cats, I was in the garden this evening, watering the front yard, and I heard rustling in the garden.
 I look and I see a black tail straight up against the little fence.

 Then a small bunny bolts across the yard, the neighbor’s black cat (more of a panther than a tiger) in full pursuit.

 “Good kitty!
 Get him, don’t let that little shit in my veggie garden!”

 A couple more back and forths across the yard, the cat pounces and I hear a high pitched shriek, then stillness for a few seconds before the cat struts back to the neighbor’s with a limp bunny in its mouth.

 Now I kinda feel like an asshole.

-But only kinda, because fuck rabbits, they’ll destroy everything in my veggie garden and with the way shit is these days… I mean… I kinda want as much production as possible out of my yard as a security thing.
+But only kinda, because to Hell with rabbits, they’ll destroy everything in my veggie garden and with the way shit is these days… I mean… I kinda want as much production as possible out of my yard as a security thing.